michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.11.0 =
+- Tweaked the layout of the Error Log screen.

 = 3.10.1 - 12/13/2019 =
 - Added the `Singapore` locale for the category unit type.
 - Fixed a bug with JSON feeds that caused a JSON syntax error.